Many people have a firm view on sharks; however, the following shark attack statistics will highlight the truth behind these majestic creatures.

 The Second Most Dangerous Sharks in the World Are Tiger Sharks (ISAF)

 While Great White sharks are regarded as the most aggressive ocean predator, they are followed close behind by the Tiger shark.

-Tiger sharks are, according to the ISAF, unagressive and often docile sharks, however, are still second in the number of human attacks and fatalities.
+Tiger sharks are, according to the ISAF, unaggressive and often docile sharks; however, they are still second in the number of human attacks and shark-related fatalities.
 Tiger sharks have been involved in 103 unprovoked attacks and caused 39 fatalities.

-According to WeLoveSharks, Bull sharks are also naturally inquisitive and use their mouth as a way of exploring and investigating.
+According to NWF, Bull sharks are also naturally inquisitive and use their mouth as a way of exploring and investigating.

 While the Hammerhead is the most recognizable of all shark species, it is highly placid.
 There have been just 16 incidents involving people, and none of them have been fatal.

 The Biggest Shark in the World Is the Whale Shark (Oceana)

 The largest shark in the world is the Whale shark.
 However, as confirmed by Oceana.org, despite being the largest living fish, the whale shark is utterly harmless.
 One of three filter-feeding sharks, Whale sharks pose no threat to humans.